IBM/cp4ba-jam-in-a-box/docs/23.0.2/Solutions/Client Onboarding/AccessingBastionHostViaRDP.md

 Access to a **Jam-in-a-Box Single User Environment** requires to connect to the bastion host via RDP.
 It cannot be accessed directly from your local browser.

-This page provides hints on how to access a Jam-in-a-Box Single User Environment via RDP from both Mac and Windows.
+This page provides hints on how to access a [Jam-in-a-Box Single User Environment](README.md) via RDP from both Mac and Windows.

-## **Mac Users**
+## Mac Users

 Mac users normally need to download and install a separate application to be able to connect to a remote system via RDP.
-While multiple application exist, below instructions showcase how to use **Windows App** from Microsoft as a free option (the previous version of the application was called Microsoft Remote Desktop).
+While multiple applications exist, below instructions showcase how to use **Windows App** from Microsoft as a free option (the previous version of the application was called Microsoft Remote Desktop).

 1. In case not already installed, download and install <a href="https://apps.apple.com/us/app/windows-app/id1295203466" target="_blank">Windows App</a> through your Mac App Store